android/architecture-templates/README.md

 ## Usage

-1. Clone the repository, optionally choosing a branch.
+1. Clone the repository, optionally choosing a branch and a target directory.
 For example, to check out the `base` branch:

 ```
-git clone https://github.com/android/architecture-templates.git --branch base
+git clone https://github.com/android/architecture-templates.git --branch base targetDirectory
 ```

+For the customizer to work, dont open the project in Android Studio yet.

 2. Run the customizer script: